LISTEN TO MY LATEST PODCAST EPISODE

 Fabric shrinkage

-Another post-wash dilemma, fabric shrinkage is one of the most heart-breaking fabric defects in garments.
-This happens when the fibers contract due to exposure like heat (think drying) or moisture.
+Fabric shrinkage is one of the most annoying fabric defects in garments.
+This happens when the fibers contract due to exposure like heat or moisture during laundry.

-Those who have experienced this know the pain of purchasing a well-fitted garment only to have it shrink into a completely different size after the first wash.
-Like when your t-shirt turned to a crop top.
+I imagine you know the pain of purchasing a well-fitted garment only to have it shrink into a completely different size after the first wash.
+We don’t want your t-shirts turning intro crop tops.

 Common causes of fabric shrinkage: inadequate fabric pre-treatment, improper care instructions regarding washing and drying